How many apply for a Mitchell Scholarship each year?

 How are supporting documents, such as transcripts, submitted?

 Supporting documents, such as transcripts, photo, and signature, must be submitted online.
-Only finalists must present hard copies of their official transcripts.
-Finalists must also bring proof of citizenship (most commonly, a passport) to finalist weekend in November.
+You may upload unoffcial transcripts at the application stage.
+Only finalists must present official transcripts -- either in a sealed envelope from the registrar or a secure electronic version from the registrar -- at the finalist weekend in November.
+Finalists must also bring proof of citizenship (most commonly a passport).

 Is there a GPA requirement to qualify for the Mitchell Scholarship Program?